 As a collaborative pianist, Dr. Kislitsyna has performed recitals with principal players of the Philadelphia Orchestra, and has worked with Delaware University, Haverford College, West Chester University, Temple University, the Primavera Fund, Harmony for Peace Foundation, and PMAY Artists Initiative.
 She is the official collaborative pianist of Ictus International Music Competition.

 As a teacher, Dr. Kislitsyna has served on the piano faculty at the Novosibirsk Conservatory, one of the top conservatories in Russia.
-She is currently on the faculty at Haverford College, the Nelly Berman School of Music and the Philadelphia International Music Festival.
+Her students are prize winners of more than 150 International piano competitions.
+Anna is currently on the faculty at Haverford College, the Nelly Berman School of Music, and the Philadelphia International Music Festival.
 Among her students’ achievements are performing with the Philadelphia Orchestra as young as age 12 and giving a solo recital at the White House.
 Additionally, her students have won awards in multiple international competitions including From the Top, the London International Competition, Rachmaninov International Piano Competition, Gershwin International Competition, Greenfield Competition, The Boulder Bach Festival, and more.
 She frequently serves as a jury member at international piano competitions and has given masterclasses in China, Russia, and the U.S.

 As a researcher, Dr. Kislitsyna has published a dissertation on Alfred Schnittke’s Concerto for Piano and Strings, as well as articles on the music of Olivier Messiaen, Sergei Prokofiev, Domenico Scarlatti, and Rodion Shchedrin.